ncatlab/nlab-content/pages/0/3/0/3/3030/content.md

 where the double slashes denote [[action groupoid]]s (and ${*}//G = \mathbf{B}G$).

-In the existing literature -- which does not usually present the picture quite in the way we are doing here -- nonabelian group cohomology is rarely considered beyond degree.
+In the existing literature -- which does not usually present the picture quite in the way we are doing here -- nonabelian group cohomology is rarely considered beyond degree 2.
 But the picture does straightforwardly generalize.
 For instance degree 3 nonabelian cohomology of $G$ with coefficients in $K$ may be taken to be the [[cohomology]] of $\mathbf{B}G$ with coefficients in the 3-groupoid $\mathbf{B}AUT(AUT(K))$.

 $$
   H^3_{nonab}(G,K) = \{\mathbf{B}G \to \mathbf{B}AUT(AUT(K))\}_\sim